-The AMA Guides to the Evaluation of Permanent Impairment (Guides) is the most widely used basis for determining impairment.
+The AMA Guides to the Evaluation of Permanent Impairment1 (aka Guides) is the most widely used basis for determining impairment.
 They are widely used in workers’ compensation, Longshore and Harbor Workers Act, automobile casualty and personal injury cases to quantify permanent losses associated with injury or illness.
-The current standard is the Sixth Edition, published in 2008.1 Certain states make use of earlier editions, most commonly the Fifth Edition.

 Understanding Key Terms

-1. Dr. Brigham served as Senior Contributing Editor of the Sixth Edition of the AMA Guides.
+1. Dr. Brigham served as Senior Contributing Editor of the Sixth Edition of the AMA Guides, the current standard, published in 2008.
+Certain states make use of earlier editions, most commonly the Fifth Edition.